FireCastLabs/I2C_Array_ESC/README.md

 An ESC control library for controlling an Aerostar RVS TYPE ESC w/Reverse Function line over an Adafruit PCA9685 16-Channel 12-bit PWM/Servo Driver and I2C interface

 ## Summary
-This Library is an extension of the first draft I2C_ESC Library to see the full Adafruit PCA9685 16-Channel 12-bit PWM/Servo Driver as a block controlling 8 ESC's with revers function lines.
+This Library is an extension of the first draft I2C_ESC Library to see the full Adafruit PCA9685 16-Channel 12-bit PWM/Servo Driver as a block controlling 8 ESC's with reverse function lines.
 The original I2C_ESC Library is based on [RB-ENantel/RC_ESC library](https://github.com/RB-ENantel/RC_ESC) and extended to work with Adafruit PCA9685 16-Channel Servo Drivers on the I2C bus and fully wraps the [adafruit/Adafruit-PWM-Servo-Driver-Library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library).
 That is carried over to this library.

 ## Supported platforms